ai4eu/common-dataservice/docs/upgrade.rst

    level and another set of documents visible at the PUBLIC access level.
 In other words, every revision can have an arbitrary number of supporting documents, divided into two sets.
+#.
+Carousel images and infographics: the rotating pictures at the top
+   of the main landing page.
+#.
+Co-brand logo: a small image at the top left of the main landing page.
+#.
+Footer contact details: contact details shown at the bottom right.
+#.
+Footer terms and conditions: shown in the page footer.

 Prerequisites
 ~~~~~~~~~~~~~

 This migration tool requires Acumos Common Data Service at version 1.17.0 or later,
 credentials to read from the CMS instance, credentials to write to the CDS instance,
 and also credentials to write to the Nexus instance (3 sets of username/password pairs).